Ultimate Festival Packing Checklist

 2. Hygiene Essentials:

-• Deodorant: Stay fresh throughout the festival.
+• Deodorant: Keep fresh throughout the festivity.

 Camping Gear (if applicable)